Cheslie Kryst, former Miss USA, dies at 30

 Police said Kryst jumped from a Manhattan apartment building and was pronounced dead at the scene Sunday morning.
 Her family confirmed her death in a statement.

-Kryst, a North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.
+Kryst, a former Division I athlete and North Carolina attorney, won the Miss USA pageant in May, 2019, and competed in the Miss Universe pageant that year.

+When Kryst was crowned, it marked more than a personal triumph: It meant that for the first time, three Black women were the reigning Miss USA, Miss Teen USA and Miss America.

-In a statement Sunday, the nationally syndicated program “Extra” called her “not just a vital part of our show, she was a beloved part of our Extra family and touched the entire staff.
+In a statement Sunday, the nationally syndicated program “Extra” described Kryst as “not just a vital part of our show, she was a beloved part of our Extra family and touched the entire staff.
 Our deepest condolences to all her family and friends.”

+Kryst provided commentary at last month’s Miss Universe pageant, which called her “one of the brightest, warmest, and most kind people we have ever had the privilege of knowing.
+Our entire community mourns her loss.”

+University of South Carolina praised the former student-athlete, calling her “a woman of many talents.”
+Kryst also held an MBA from Wake Forest University.

 According to police, Kryst’s body was found at approximately 7 a.m.
 Sunday in front of the Orion building, a high-rise on West 42nd Street in midtown Manhattan.